sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 ### Magical Stones

-Doom Stones each have a unique greater power thematic with the birthsign they correspond to and a kiss/curse design.
+Doom Stones each have a unique greater power thematic with the birthsign they correspond to and a kiss/curse design, as a sort of ultimate ability you unlock through exploration.
 You may only have one doomstone power at a time.
 The effects of each stone are as follows.

 - Lady- Womb of Rebirth - Through the Lady you are given a chance at rebirth, fully restoring all your attributes.
 However, the process of rebirth leaves you weakened for a time, draining all of your attributes by 25 for 15s.
 - Lord - Rallying Cry - Rally yourself, fortifying endurance by 150 and becoming immune to fear for 120 seconds.
 However, you become 100% weaker to disease and poison for the duration, the bane of all kings.